 - Quicker recovery

 - Faster return to normal activities

-Cancer Treatment Centers of America® (CTCA) otolaryngology surgeons who perform surgeries using the Flex Robotic System are highly trained to use the technology to treat patients with head and neck cancer, early-stage rectal cancer, and colon cancer lesions that are in the lower colon.
+Cancer Treatment Centers of America® (CTCA) surgeons who perform surgeries using the Flex Robotic System are highly trained to use the technology to treat patients with head and neck cancer, early-stage rectal cancer, and colon cancer lesions that are in the lower colon.